mit-acl/panther_extra/mader_other/Readme.md

-nstall sympy in the snapdragon:
+install sympy in the snapdragon:

 sudo apt-get install python-sympy --no-install-recommends

+To run the stuff:

+In Sykorsky: roslaunch behavior_selector gui.launch
+In Drone: roslaunch mader_other obstacle.launch quad:=HX04

+And then press start

 +++++++++++++++++++++++++
 Other things (don't use)